 Restricted: The Colorado Constitution as amended by TABOR (see separate statutory compliance note) requires local governments to establish emergency reserves to be used for declared emergencies only.
 Emergencies, as defined by TABOR, exclude economic conditions, revenue shortfalls, or salary or fringe benefit increases.
-Additionally, the District's fund balance in the debt service fund is restricted for debt service as required by its bond indenture.
+Additionally, the District's fund balance in the capital improvement fund is restricted for capital improvements and the fund balance in the debt service fund is restricted for debt service as required by its bond indenture.
 It is the District's policy to use restricted fund balance first when an expense is incurred for which both restricted and unrestricted fund balance are available.

 Committed: Committed is that portion of fund balance that has been committed by the highest level of formal action of the District's Board of Directors and does not lapse at year-end.
 The District does not have any committed fund balance at year end.
-It is the District's policy to use committed fund balance first when an expense is incurred for which both committed and unassigned fund balance are available.
+It is the District's policy to use committed fund balance first when an expense is incurred for which both restricted and unrestricted fund balance are available.